The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **The starting goal** is to learn about the approximately 50 software components required in the Client / Server software architecture you will need to download, install, configure, program and run to be able to use the end-user webapplications in your webbrowser.
 - You will learn about virtualisation to run the course software and data on Ubuntu Linux in a Virtual Machine (VM) isolated from your host operating system.
 In the full course you will also learn how to isolate software components in the VM by using Docker Containers and Volumes.
 - So yes, the GeoStack Installation and Webapplication Programming is done on Linux as the guest operating system in the VM.
 A great opportunity for Linux newbies to get to know Linux step by step in practical way.
-- Learn along the way about the architecture and how virtualisation helps to update components independently and in sharing your VMs, containers and volumes with other data scientists and software developers.
+- Learn along the way about the architecture and how virtualization helps to update components independently and in sharing your VMs, containers and volumes with other data scientists and software developers.

 ## Workflow
 In order to achieve these learning goals the activities are of course in the reverse order of the learning goals: